MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 * Before you begin, you need a workspace with a Fabric capacity.
 You can learn about Fabric workspaces in the [Workspaces](../../get-started/workspaces.md) article.
 If you don't have Fabric, you're prompted to start a trial.

-## Create a sample [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] reflex
+## Create a sample [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] activator

 Start by opening a workspace that has a Fabric capacity.

-1. From the Fabric homepage, select a workspace with a Fabric capacity and select **Create** > **Reflex**.
+1. From the Fabric homepage, select a workspace with a Fabric capacity and select **Create** > **Activator**.

     :::image type="content" source="media/activator-tutorial/data-activator-create.png" alt-text="Screenshot showing the left navigation pane with Create selected.":::

-1. Select the sample to create a reflex that is prepopulated with sample events and objects.
+1. Select the sample to create an activator that is prepopulated with sample events and objects.

     :::image type="content" source="media/activator-tutorial/data-activator-sample.png" alt-text="Screenshot showing the option to add data or use the sample data.":::

 ## Explore the data

-In this step, we explore the event stream data this sample is built on.
+In this step, we explore the eventstream data this sample is built on.

-The new reflex has an **Explorer** section.
+The new activator has an **Explorer** section.
 Scroll down and select the **Package delivery events** stream.

 These events show the real-time status of packages that are in the process of being delivered.